Ensembl/tark/README.md

 # Requirements
 - pyenv and pyenv-virtualenv or virtualenvwrapper
 - Python 3.6+
-- MySQL 5.6+:
+- MySQL 5.6+

 Installation
 ------------
-Clone the project from git repor
+Clone the project from git

 ```